chrisant996/clink/docs/clink.md

 <p>
 <dt>clink.log</dt>
 <dd>
 The log file is written in the profile directory.
 Clink writes diagnostic information to the log file while Clink is running.
-Use `clink info` to find where it is located.
+Use <code>clink info</code> to find where it is located.
 </dd></p>

 <p>
 <dt>default_settings</dt>
 <dd>
 This is an optional file.
-When Clink loads its settings, it first tries to load default values for settings from a `default_settings` file in either the profile directory or the binaries directory.
-Then it loads the `clink_settings` file from the profile directory.
+When Clink loads its settings, it first tries to load default values for settings from a <code>default_settings</code> file in either the profile directory or the binaries directory.
+Then it loads the <code>clink_settings</code> file from the profile directory.

-The `default_settings` file can be useful for portable installations or when sharing your favorite Clink configuration with friends.
+The <code>default_settings</code> file can be useful for portable installations or when sharing your favorite Clink configuration with friends.
 </dd></p>

 <p>
 <dt>default_inputrc</dt>
 <dd>
 This is an optional file.
-When Clink loads the <a href="#init-file">Readline Init File</a>, it first tries to load default values from a `default_inputrc` file in either the profile directory or the binaries directory.
-Then it loads the `.inputrc` file.
+When Clink loads the <a href="#init-file">Readline Init File</a>, it first tries to load default values from a <code>default_inputrc</code> file in either the profile directory or the binaries directory.
+Then it loads the <code>.inputrc</code> file.

 The `default_inputrc` file can be useful for portable installations or when sharing your favorite Clink configuration with friends.
 </dd></p>